coreyculler/datastore-dynamodb-migrator/README.md

 ### Configuration

 - Default bucket can be provided via `MIGRATION_S3_BUCKET`.
 You can override it per Kind during interactive prompts.
+- If the provided S3 bucket does not exist, the tool will automatically create it in your configured AWS region during the interactive setup (skipped in dry-run).

 ### Notes